 Each Academy has an Academy Council comprising 7-11 Governors.
-Five Governors become Portfolio Holders and monitor an aspect of the academy.
+Four Governors become Portfolio Holders and monitor an aspect of the academy.
 Their Portfolio Reports are discussed at the Academy Council meeting and an Executive Summary is written by the Chair.
 The Executive Summary is then reviewed and discussed by the relevant Trust Board Committee.

-The Committees are made up of three or four Trustees and one or two elected Portfolio Holders from across the academies.
-Risks are identified to the Trustees and information is sent to either the Trust Board or the Executive Team (as appropriate) to ensure that everyone is informed and appropriate action taken.
-Following the Trust Board meeting, feedback is shared with Academy Councils, through the Academy Council Chair, to ensure that everyone is informed of actions.
+The Committees are made up of three or four Trustees and one or two nominated Portfolio Holders from across the academies.
+Risks are identified to the Trustees and information is sent to either the Trust Board or the Executive Team (as appropriate) to ensure that relevant personnel are informed and appropriate action taken.
+Following the Trust Board meeting, feedback is shared with Academy Councils, through the Academy Council Chair, to ensure that all governance stakeholders are kept well informed.

-All Committees (with the exception of the Pay Committee) meet each term to discuss the Executive Summary.
-The Finance & Resources Committee also meets for a second time each term to provide strategic direction of finances, which is then recommended to the whole Trust Board.
+The First-Class Inclusion and Forward-thinking Collaboration Committees meet once each term, as a minimum, to discuss the Executive Summary.
+The Finance, Audit & Risk Committee meets twice a term to provide strategic financial direction, which is then recommended to the whole Trust Board.
 The Pay Committee meets at least once a year to agree salaries and cost of living increases across the Trust.

-A number of working parties have also been created with specific areas of focus; currently these relate to IT and Marketing.
+A number of working parties have also been created with specific areas of focus; during the year 2021-22 these related to IT and Estates.

-Finance & Resources Committee
+Finance, Audit & Risk Committee

-- Supporting the Board of Trustees by recommending a framework for establishing and maintaining for optimised employment given the resources available to the Trust; - Advising the Trust Board on financial planning, systems and controls to enable the proper management of the financial resources;
+- Supporting the Board of Trustees by recommending a framework for establishing and maintaining for optimised employment given the resources available to the Trust; - Advising the Trust Board on financial planning, systems and controls to enable the proper management of the financial resources; - Make recommendations to the Board for the use of reserves; - Developing strategies for the employment of staff, communications, procurement, value for money, health & safety and facilities management;

-- Make recommendations to the Board for the use of reserves; - Developing strategies for the employment of staff, communications, procurement, value for money, health & safety and facilities management; - Supporting the Board of Trustees in providing an added level of scrutiny in the monitoring of financial performance across the Trust and the performance of other consolidated services; - Ensure that the Trust Board is informed and make financial recommendations; - Monitoring the risk register and reporting high priority issues to the Trust Board; - Consider the areas that will be monitored by internal audit over the year; - Reviewing the auditor's report and consider recommendations to the Trust Board.
+- Supporting the Board of Trustees in providing an added level of scrutiny in the monitoring of financial performance across the Trust and the performance of other consolidated services; - Ensure that the Trust Board is informed and make financial recommendations: - Monitoring the risk register and reporting high priority issues to the Trust Board; - Consider the areas that will be monitored by internal audit over the year; - Reviewing the auditor's report and consider recommendations to the Trust Board.